Assault & Battery Lawyer Fort Lauderdale, FL

-Assault and battery are two separate offenses that are commonly mistaken as one crime; however, they have very different meanings under Florida law.
-The law explains that assault is defined as an intentional threat to commit an act of violence—enough so that the person feels like they are in danger.
+Assault and battery are two separate criminal offenses that have very different meanings under Florida law.
+Assault is defined as an intentional threat to commit an act of violence—enough so that the person feels like they are in danger.
 Battery is defined as the intentional, but unlawful, touching of someone else.
 This could include causing physical harm or carrying out unwanted sexual advances.

 They are different in that the actual circumstances of an altercation can lead to one type of charge over the other.
 If someone threatened to hurt another person, but didn't — even though they intended to — they may still be charged with assault.
 Battery charges can only be waged in the event that unlawful physical contact took place.
-Depending on the specifics of the altercation, the resulting charges could also range from “simple” to "aggravated."
+The resulting charges could also range from “simple” to "aggravated."

 - Battery (first-degree misdemeanor): 1 year in jail and $1,000 fine

 - Aggravated assault (third-degree felony): 5 years in jail and $5,000 fine

 - Second battery offense (third-degree felony): 5 years in jail and $5,000 fine